legumeinfo/docker-intermine-gradle/README.md

     make -j build

-6. On successful build, use SSH port forwarding to access http://localhost:8080/minimine/ on the compute node
+6. On successful build, use SSH port forwarding from the client (`ssh -NL 8080:<compute-node>:8080 <login-node>`) and access http://localhost:8080/minimine/

 7. When finished, stop services: